lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fituser_mod/syn_events_fituser_mod.rst.txt

 |

-5. If you are interested in looking at the code, click on “Click here to toggle on/off the source code” button
+5. If you are interested in the code, click on the “Click here to toggle on/off the source code” button

 .. container:: bsp-container-center